Wer weiß, wie nahe mir mein Ende? BWV 27

+Bach composed the work in six movements and scored it for four vocal soloists, choir and a Baroque instrumental ensemble with horn, oboes, organ, strings and basso continuo.
+The first movements is unusual, as including a chorale but introducing each of its lines by a different soloist singing added text as an arioso.

 History and words

 Bach composed the cantata in his fourth year in Leipzig for the 16th Sunday after Trinity.
-The prescribed readings for the day were from the Epistle to the Ephesians, and from the Gospel of Luke.
+The prescribed readings for the day were from the Epistle to the Ephesians, a prayer of Paul for strengthening of faith, and from the Gospel of Luke, the raising of the youth at Nain.